Abh29/Piscine_Java/README.md

-# Module 01 â€“ Piscine Java
+# Module 06 â€“ Piscine Java

-## OOP/Collections
+## JUnit/Mockito

-Summary: Today you will learn how to model the operation of various collections correctly, and create a full-scale money transfer application
+Summary: Today you will learn the basics of module and integration testing

 ## Contents

 - I Foreword
 - II Instructions
-- III Introduction to exercises
+- III Rules of the Day
-- IV Exercise 00 : Models
+- IV Exercise 00 : First Tests
-- V Exercise 01 : ID Generator
+- V Exercise 01 : Embedded DataBase
-- VI Exercise 02 : List of Users
+- VI Exercise 02 : Test for JDBC Repository
-- VII Exercise 03 : List of transactions
+- VII Exercise 03 : Test for Service
-- VIII Exercise 04 : Business Logic
-- IX Exercise 05 : Menu

 # Chapter I

 # Foreword

-Domain modeling is the most challenging task in software development.
-Solving this task correctly ensures flexibility of the implemented system.
-Programming languages supporting the object-oriented programming (OOP) concept enable to effectively divide business processes into logical components called classes.
-Each class must comply with SOLID principles:

-- Single responsibility principle: a class contains a single logically associated func- tionality (a coffee machine cannot clean and monitor changes in the call stack; its purpose is to make coffee).
-- Open-closed principle: each class can offer an option to extend its functionality.
-    However, such extension should not provide for modifying source class code.
-- Liskov substitution principle: derived classes only ADD to the functionality of a source class without modifying it.
-- Interface segregation principle: there are many points (interfaces) that describe a logically associated behavior.
-There is no general-purpose interface.
-- Dependency inversion principle: a system must not depend on specific entities; all dependencies are based on abstractions (interfaces).

-Today, you should focus on the first SOLID principle.
+Module and integration tests allow a programmer to ensure correct operation of programs they create.
+Those testing methods are performed automatically.

+Thus, your goal is not just to write a correct code, but also create code to check the validity of your implementation.

+Module tests in Java are classes that contain several testing methods for public methods of classes under test.
+Each module test class shall check the functionality of a single class only.
+Such tests allow to pinpoint errors accurately.
+To perform tests without specific dependencies, stub objects with temporary implementation are used.

+Unlike module tests, integration tests enable checking bundles of various components.

+Below are several best practices for module and integration testing:

+- Use adequate names for testing methods.
+- Consider different situations.
+- Ensure that tests cover at least 80% of code.
+- Each test method should contain a small portion of code and be executed quickly.
+- Test methods must be isolated from one another and have no side effects.

 # Chapter II